synsense/sinabs/doc/source/api/specklayer.rst

-sinabs.backend.speck.specklayer
+sinabs.backend.dynapcnn.dynapcnnlayer
 ===============================

-This module defines the ``DynapcnnLayer`` class that is used to reproduce the behavior of a layer on the speck chip.
+This module defines the ``DynapcnnLayer`` class that is used to reproduce the behavior of a layer on the dynapcnn chip.

 .. toctree::